maseelshah22/FantasyFootballProject/README.md

 * Then, all the data is exported to an Excel sheet, conveniently saved in the user's downloads folder for in-depth analysis
 * This data can be a valuable resource for users seeking to make informed decisions when selecting players for their fantasy football teams for the upcoming season!
 * Works for both Mac and Windows operating systems

-* *Important Note*: Current season's data is not available until *after* the New Year
-  - Example: 2023-24 season data is not available until January 1st, 2024
+ * *Key Note*: I won our league the first season after implementing this!

 ## Design 🎨
 This project is a command line interface program written in Java using object oriented programming principles.